Trancendances/olympus/README.md

-# Zeus: A modular back-office content manager
+# Olympus: A modular back-office content manager

 This doc is still TODO :wink: